TeamRaccoons/referral/README.md

 ### How does it work?

-In the Jupiter Swap program, anyone can append a referral token account that matches the output mint and set a percentage to receive swap fee.
-Part of the swap fee goes to Jupiter and part of the swap fee goes to the referral.
+In the Jupiter Swap program, anyone can append a referral token account that matches the output mint and set a percentage to receive a swap fee.
+Part of the swap fee goes to Jupiter, and part of the swap fee goes to the referral.

 The referral token account is created using the Referral program.
-Hence, not all token account can be used.
+Hence, not all token accounts can be used.
 On the Jupiter Swap program, it has a simple check on it:

 ```rust
 #[account(